vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

     **public** C API in abstract.h header file.
 I propose to remove them: move them to the **internal** C API.

-At July 1st, I created a more generic `issue gh-106320
+On July 1st, I created a more generic `issue gh-106320
 <https://github.com/python/cpython/issues/106320>`_: "Remove private C API
 functions".
 The issue has 63 pull requests (a lot!), 53 comments and more than 300 events (created by commits and pull requests) which make the issue hard to navigate.

-At July 3rd, **Petr Viktorin** shared his concerns:
+On July 3rd, **Petr Viktorin** shared his concerns:

     Please be careful about assuming that the underscore means a function is private.
 AFAIK, that rule first appears for `3.10